worldbank/sdg-metadata/README.md

-# SDG Metadata
+# SDG Metadata Translation Pilot

-This repository is a work-in-progress, which is intended to hold the metadata on all indicators of the Sustainable Development Goals, translated into the official UN languages.
+Evaluating machine translation of indicator metadata for the Sustainable Development Goals.

 [Find more information on this project](https://opendataenterprise.github.io/sdg-metadata/).

+## Requirements

+Node.js and Ruby 2.x.

+## Local installation

+To try it out locally, run:

+* make install
+* make serve